BrainTrip/fair-data-eeg/README.md

 ## Additional notes

-You can also download the files using [this link.](https://gateway.fairdatasociety.org/)
+You can also download or upload the files to swarm via swarm gateway online using [this link.](https://gateway.fairdatasociety.org/) Please note, that if you download files from .csv tables via this link, they will be named after their hash.
+You can still use the download script to download recordings in bulk.